-Deliver in a Digital way
+Deliver in a digital way

 China is the most digitalized consumer market in the world across whatever dimension you choose.
-The country is No. 1 in e-commerce, with e-commerce sales representing more than 40% of total retail sales in 2020.
+The country is No. 1 in e-commerce, with e-commerce sales representing about 30% of total retail sales in 2020.
 One-third of China’s population used social commerce in 2020.
 Nearly 30% of e-commerce buyers have purchased through livestreaming.
 And about 40% of all food is ordered online.
 Chinese smartphone users spend four hours and 34 minutes per day on their smartphone, 48 minutes more than US adult smartphone users spend.

 The Chinese digital ecosystem is unique and advanced for two main reasons.
 For one thing, it is data rich, giving companies an unparalleled ability to leverage consumer data for marketing or promotion campaigns.
 Also, it is fast changing, with a consumer-centric revolution happening seemingly all the time.
 For example, Pinduoduo did not really exist five years ago.
 Today, it is among the top Chinese social media platforms in terms of monthly users.
 Or consider the stunning ascent of retail livestreaming.
 Under two years old, it has become a major e-commerce platform.
 And then there is Douyin, which for the past two years has been the fastest-growing platform by gross merchandise volume, representing a new content-based e-commerce model.